 - 1.3.1 The Council is determined to act responsibly and in accordance with the law.
 To ensure that the Council's RIPA activity is carried out lawfully and subject to the appropriate safeguards against abuse, Bolsover and North East Derbyshire District Council adopted separate RIPA Policies in 2013, which have subsequently been combined into a single Corporate Policy and Procedures document as detailed below. - 1.3.2 All staff who are considering undertaking RIPA activity should be aware that where that activity may involve handling confidential information or the use of vulnerable or juvenile persons as sources of information, a higher level of authorisation is required.
-Please see paragraphs 2.7 (in respect of handling confidential information) and 2.9 (in respect of using information sources who are vulnerable or juvenile persons) below. - 1.3.3 The following documents are available on the Council's intranet:- - 2014/15 Home Office Statutory Codes of Practice on: - o Covert Surveillance and Property Interference - Covert Human Intelligence Sources - Acquisition and Disclosure of Communications Data - Office of the Surveillance Commissioners' Guidance Procedures - Home Office Guidance on Protection of Freedoms Act 2012 changes to RIPA; - RIPA forms for covert surveillance; CHIS and acquisition and disclosure of communications data; - Application for Judicial approval and Order made for Judicial approval; - Surveillance camera training; - Corporate RIPA Training.
+Please see paragraphs 2.7 (in respect of handling confidential information) and 2.9 (in respect of using information sources who are vulnerable or juvenile persons) below. - 1.3.3 The following information and documents are available on the Council's Extranet:- - Links to Home Office Statutory Codes of Practice online - Links to Office of the Surveillance Commissioners' Guidance Procedures online - Links to RIPA forms online for covert surveillance; CHIS and acquisition and disclosure of communications data; - Surveillance camera training; - Corporate RIPA Training.